akame0x01/obsidian_notes/Network/Addressing in networks.md

 Isolar o tráfego de uma sub-rede, reduzindo assim o tráfego total da rede.
 Proteger ou limitar o acesso a uma sub-rede.
 Permitir a associação de uma sub-rede com um departamento ou espaço geográfico específico.
-A -> a lot of different networks addresses but just few host addresses per network B -> up side down
-C -> entire

 Subnet mask defines a network portion of the ip address and what remains is the hosts portion Imagine a 32-bit IP address divided into two parts: network and host.
 The subnet mask defines how many bits belong to the network portion.
 In CIDR notation, the number following the slash indicates the number of bits set to 1 in the subnet mask (remember, 1s represent the network part).
 Here's an analogy to solidify the concept: